raspberrypilearning/comic-character/en/step_2.md

 You can change the fictional name `Malik Johnson` to a name of your choice.

+**Test:** Click the **Run** button to see the changes you have made.
++ The Copyright message will be shown at the bottom(footer section) of your webpage.
++ It will have a blank space where the year is supposed to be displayed.

 --- /task ---

 You can explore other `Date` functions JavaScript provides when creating other projects.